o2r-project/o2r-project.github.io/_posts/2016-12-08-investigating-docker-and-R.md

 Ben Marwick, Associate Professor at the University of Washington, explains in [this presentation](https://benmarwick.github.io/UW-eScience-docker-for-reproducible-research/) that it helps you manage dependencies.
 It gives a computational environment that is isolated from the host, and at the same time transparent, portable, extendable and reusable.
 Marwick uses Docker and R for **reproducible research** and thus bundles up his works to a kind of *Research Compendium*; an instance is available [here](https://github.com/benmarwick/1989-excavation-report-Madjebebe), and a template [here](https://github.com/benmarwick/researchcompendium).

-Another extension you may want to dockerize is **Shiny**.
+An R extension you may want to dockerize is **Shiny**.
 Flavio Barros dedicated two articles on R-bloggers to this topic: [Dockerizing a Shiny App](https://www.r-bloggers.com/dockerizing-a-shiny-app/) and [Share Shiny apps with Docker and Kitematic](https://www.r-bloggers.com/share-your-shiny-apps-with-docker-and-kitematic/).

 ## Running Tests